AdobeDocs/commerce-webapi/src/pages/get-started/api-security.md

     --backpressure-logger-redis-user=SomeUser \
     --backpressure-logger-id-prefix=some_pref
 ```
-After the command is executed, the following configuration will be added to the file `app/etc/env.php`
+After the command is executed, the following configuration is added to the `app/etc/env.php` file.

 ```php
 [